 Looking to wear curls in a sexy updo?
 Use bobby pins to keep any flyaways in place, but allow a for few stray pieces to fall naturally around the face.
 It will give the style a soft yet finished look.

 After hair is dried (air-dried is the best for less damage) and styled, gently whip hair around to fluff out your curls for a bit of a tousled vibe.

 How to Style Thick Curly Hair

 Use a microfiber towel.

-Editor’s Tip: Don’t have one to hand?
-You can always use a clean cotton t-shirt instead.
+Editor’s Tip: Don’t have one on hand?
+You can always use a clean cotton T-shirt instead.

 Section the hair.